JetBrains/amper/docs/Tutorial.md

 ### Step 1.
 Hello, World

-The first thing you’d want to try when getting familiar with a new tool is just a simple hello world application.
+The first thing you’d want to try when getting familiar with a new tool is just a simple "Hello, World" application.
 Here is what we do:

 Create a `module.yaml` file: